jeka-dev/jeka/docs/adrs/01-cmdline-kbean-maker.md

 ## Consequences

-To mention default KBean, we'll simply use `:` as in `jeka project:pack : e2e`
+To mention default KBean, we'll simply use `:` as in `jeka project: pack : e2e`